PAC Staff and Faculty

 Lois Brace, Executive/Artistic Director

 Mrs. Brace has lived in Mexico for 25+ years and together with her husband Craig raised 3 children Collin, Evan and Lillian.
 She has a MFA from Texas State University in Theatre Directing, her Bachelors of Arts in Speech Communication and English from Southwest Baptist University.
 She has been involved with Presser Performing Arts Center since 1992 as production director, and now as the Founding Executive Artistic Director of the Presser Arts Center.
 She currently sits on the board for Missouri Arts Council, and has served on the Board of Directors for Missouri Association of Community Theaters.
 She has received the Mexico Area Chamber of Commerce award for community achievement.
 Lois received Outstanding Contribution to Mexico Area Community Theatre Award.
-She serves on the Board of Directors for Missouri Association for Community Arts Agencies, the Arts Education Collaborative for the State of Missouri, as a Missouri Arts Council Panelist, and is a member of the D.A.R. and P.E.O.
+She served on the Board of Directors for Missouri Association for Community Arts Agencies, the Arts Education Collaborative for the State of Missouri, as a Missouri Arts Council Panelist, and is a member of the D.A.R. and P.E.O.
 It is through Mrs. Brace’s planning and vision that PAC has grown and developed into a thriving arts center.
 Her enthusiasm has only been matched by her energy to impact vibrancy in the arts for Mexico and the surrounding area.
 Her passion is directing and seeing lives change through creativity.

 Stephanie Kulas, Administrator

 Stephanie is originally from Lake of the Ozarks where her love of the arts began as a small child participating in community theater and church choir productions.
 She moved to Mexico in 2010 and is very excited to be involved with Presser Performing Arts Center.
 Stephanie has a Bachelors of Arts in Music and Arts Administration from Drury University where she was a member of Drury Singers and Zeta Tau Alpha.
 She also has a Masters of Business Administration-Social Media from Stephen's College.
 She currently sits on the board of directors for Missouri Association of Community Arts Agencies.
 She is a member of the National Guild for Community Arts Education.
 Stephanie loves reading and quilting.
 She lives in Mexico with her husband Mike and daughter Penelope.